 Our future success depends in large part upon the results of clinical trials designed to assess the safety and efficacy of our potential products.
-The completion rate of clinical trials depends significantly or that data derived from the trials will be suitable for submission to the FDA or satisfactorily support a BLA, sBLA or NDA.
+The completion rate of clinical trials depends significantly upon the rate of patient enrollment.
+Our inability to enroll patients on a timely basis could result in increased expenses and product development delays, which could harm our business.
+We cannot assure you that patients enrolled in our clinical trials will respond to our products, that any product will be safe and effective or that data derived from the trials will be suitable for submission to the FDA or satisfactorily support a BLA, sBLA or NDA.
 Factors that affect patient enrollment include:

-- size of patient population for the targeted disease; - eligibility criteria; - proximity of eligible patients to clinical sites; - clinical trial protocols; and - the existence of competing protocols, including competitive financial incentives for patients and clinicians, and existing approved drugs, including Ritusan
+- size of patient population for the targeted disease; - eligibility criteria; - proximity of eligible patients to clinical sites; - · clinical trial protocols; and - the existence of competing protocols, including competitive financial incentives for patients and clinicians, and existing approved drugs, including Rituxan.